VemorPhose/JobNavigator/README.md

 - Email notifications for new job matches.
 - Advanced filtering by location, company, and salary range.

-Empower your career search with **JobNavigator**—where your skills meet opportunity.
+Empower your career search with **JobYatra**—where your skills meet opportunity.